-At Visage Clinic, we aim to make your cosmetic plastic surgery process in Toronto or Richmond Hill as smooth and convenient as possible.
+At Visage Clinic, we aim to make your cosmetic plastic surgery process in Toronto as smooth and convenient as possible.
 Please review these general instructions for before and after surgery.

 General Pre-Surgery Instructions